wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

    passes.

 You can extend this test with more samples as you see fit.
-The test will run for each of the provided samples and report a separate test results for each of the samples.
+The test will run for each of the provided samples and report a separate test results for each of them.

-I must warn you that running more samples will make the test slower, and it isn't fast to begin with.
+It may come as no surprise that running more samples will make the test slower, and it isn't fast to begin with.
 I highly recommend you mark the test with a separate category and only run the LLM-based tests periodically, for example when you're about to finish up a new user story in your application or when you change the prompt, the model, or model configuration.

 You can mark the test with a category by adding the following attribute to the test